Client Dashboards: Tips, tools & examples for CS teams

 6. You showcase the value you provide

 Let’s say you’re a digital agency, for instance.
-You can easily embed data visualizations into your client dashboard, so every time the clients log in, they can see the impact your work is having on their SEO numbers.
+You can easily embed data visualizations or marketing reports into your client dashboard, so every time the clients log in, they can see the impact your work is having on their SEO numbers.

 There’s a huge difference between telling your clients about recent wins and having them see them for themselves on a daily basis.